roman-milk/roman-milk.github.io/melanies-memoirs-a-married-slut.md

  Damn, was I looking to cheat?
 Turn this fantasy into reality?
 Months ago, I had told myself, it was only fantasy, I would never let it become real.
 Never, ever, ever.

  Well ... fuck it!
 Maybe it needed to get real?
-Report_Story #1